ystein/syne-tune/docs/source/tutorials/demo_offsite/real_benchmarks_local.rst

 .. code-block:: bash

    python benchmarking/nursery/tmlr_experiments/tmlr4/launch_remote.py \
-     --experiment_tag demo_offsite_local --benchmark resnet_cifar10 \
+     --experiment_tag demo-offsite-local --benchmark resnet_cifar10 \
      --num_seeds 1

-In order to save time, we only launch one random repetition (seed).
-Still, these are 6 SageMaker training jobs, one for each method.
+In order to save time, we only launch one random repetition (seed), for 3 methods instead of 6.
+Still, these are 3 SageMaker training jobs, one for each method.
 Let us have a look at the *SageMaker Console*.

 I ran all of this beforehand: